At Davis, Saperstein & Salomon, P.C., we understand the seriousness of a rear-end collision accident.

 That is why it is important to contact an experienced rear-end collision lawyer without delay.

 At Davis, Saperstein & Salomon, P.C., we can provide you with a free and confidential review of your case.
 Our meetings are available in person (including home and hospital visits) or by phone, Skype, FaceTime or GoToMeeting.
 To learn more, call us today at 1-800-LAW-2000 or submit our online form.
 We do not charge attorney’s fees unless we are successful in your case.

 Common Causes of Rear-End Collisions

-In addition to the other driver failing to maintain a safe following distance – commonly called “tailgating” – there may have been several other reasons why your rear-end collision occurred.
+In addition to the other driver failing to maintain a safe following distance – commonly called “tailgating” – there may have been several other reasons why your rear-end collision accident occurred.
 These causes include:

 - Rapid acceleration – When a driver speeds up faster than the lead vehicle in front of him, the rear driver will crash into the front vehicle.